 To register as a dental nurse, The General Dental Council requires all dental nurses to have gained a recognised qualification.
 This can be something like an Access to Higher Education Diploma or a NEBDN National Diploma in Dental Nursing.

-An alternative route to study is gaining the qualification by working as a trainee with a dental practice.
+An alternative route to study dental nursing is gaining the qualification by working as a trainee dental nurse within a dental practice.

-Training on the job is a popular choice for some but it doesn’t suit everyone’s circumstances or budgets.
+Training on the job is a popular choice for some aspiring dental nurses but it doesn’t suit everyone’s circumstances or budget.

-In either scenario you must study with an approved educator and register with the General Dental Council (GDC).
+In either scenario, you must study a dental nursing qualification with an approved educator and register with the General Dental Council (GDC).

-Of course, depending on the route you take will determine how long it takes you to gain your qualification.
+Of course, the route you take will determine how long it takes you to gain your dental nurse qualification.

 How long will it take to Qualify?

-Working part time as a trainee dental nurse will take you longer to qualify than if you worked full time.
-If you are full time it can take between 18 and 24 months to complete the course.
+Working part-time as a trainee dental nurse will take you longer to qualify than if you worked full-time.
+If you are full-time it can take between 18 and 24 months to complete the dental nursing course.

-While this may seem like a long time, this approach allows you to make a living while you learn.
-Plus, you’ll get a pay rise at the end of the process along with your diploma.
+While this may seem like a long time, this approach allows you to make a living while you study dental nursing.
+Plus, you’ll get a pay rise at the end of the process along with your dental nurse diploma.

-If you opt for gaining your qualification through dedicated study then the duration of your studies will vary.
+If you opt for gaining your dental nurse qualification through dedicated study then the duration of your studies will vary.

-Learning through a bricks and mortar college or university means you will be restricted to their timetable.
+Learning through a bricks and mortar college or university means you will be restricted by their timetable.
 That means waiting until the start of term rather than when you’re ready.
-So the course duration is one year plus however many months you need to wait for the course to commence.
+So the dental nursing course duration is one year plus however many months you need to wait for the course to commence.

-The advantage of studying this way is there is a clear beginning and end of your studies.
+The advantage of studying dental nursing this way is there is a clear beginning and end of your studies.
 And, assuming you’ve done well enough, you get a qualification at the end.

-The third option is studying for your qualification online.
+The third option is studying for your dental nurse qualification online.
 This approach gives you complete autonomy and flexibility to study in a way that suits you.

 You can start the same day you enrol (no waiting until September) and learn as quickly as you want.
-So, while the course has a 2-year time limit, most students can complete the course in 9 months or less.
+So, while the course has a 2-year time limit, most students can complete this dental nurse course in 9 months or less.

-This gives you the best return on time and investment as it will allow you to get into new role relatively quickly.
+This gives you the best return on time and investment as it will allow you to get into your new dental nurse role relatively quickly.

 A word of warning – whichever route you take, GDC registration requires passing an exam and completing two years of surgery experience.